Bitcoin-Confidential/BitcoinC-Core/README.md

 Development Process
 -------------------
+Current releases are on 1.0.x branch.
+Build with disabling tests.
+./configure --disable-tests --disable-gui-tests --disable-bench

-The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
+The `master` branch is regularly built and tested, but is not guaranteed to be stable or work correctly with exsting network.
 [Tags](https://github.com/bitcoin-confidential/bitcoinc-core/tags) are created regularly to indicate new official, stable release versions of BitcoinC Core.

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md).